Authors’ Guidelines

 Please do not merge/collage multiple "Figures/Pictures" to make one.
 They will be counted as individual figures/pictures and not accepted in JNDA if the figure limit is crossed.

-ABSTRACT - word limit-100 excluding keywords.
-For case series 250 words allowed.
+ABSTRACT - word limit-300 excluding keywords.
 Not structured.

-INTRODUCTION in a maximum of 100 (200 for case series) words should include the background of the case being reported.
+INTRODUCTION in a maximum of 300 (same for case series) words should include the background of the case being reported.

 CASE REPORT The case(s) being reported should be new/interesting/rare with clinical significance or implications.